michaelcale/books/books/go/0210-concurrency/000-index.md

 Gorutines execute independently but they share memory space.
 In other words, they all see global variables.

-To coordinate work between goroutines Go has channels, which are thread-safe queues.
+To coordinate work between goroutines Go provides channels, which are thread-safe queues.

 Here's an example of using worker pool of goroutines and coordinating their work with channels: